-Then you will be asked to select the project on the Jira side, do so like you did for the Basic mode.
+Then you will be asked to select the project on the Jira side, do so as you did for the Basic mode.

 Then again verify if you have admin access to the other side.
 After a brief wait and upon successful verification, you will be choosing the project or repository on the other side if applicable.
 If not, then the connection is successful.

 You can then proceed to Step 4 for configuring the connection.

 If you want to see how the Script mode connection is established, click “Script” and then hit “Next”.
 Name the connection like you did for the Visual mode and then click “Next”.
 Choose the project on the Jira side and click “Next”.

 There is an invitation code that is generated now.
 This is a unique code that will need to be copied to the destination side.
 Click on “Copy invitation code” to copy it and save it someplace safe.

 Then head over to the other side.
 Depending on the application, navigate to the Exalate app.
 There under the “Connections” menu of Exalate click “Accept invitation” and paste the copied code into the large text box.

 Then once again if applicable choose the project or repository on the other side and click “Confirm”.

 Your Script mode connection is successful.
 Proceed to the next step to configure the sync.

 Step 4: Configure the Connection to Choose What to Share and What not to